DSM-5: Content and structure

 The DSM-5 is divided into three sections, using Roman numerals to designate each section.

 Section I: DSM-5 basics

 Section I describes DSM-5 chapter organization, its change from the multiaxial system, and Section III's dimensional assessments.
 The DSM-5 dissolved the chapter that includes "disorders usually first diagnosed in infancy, childhood, or adolescence" opting to list them in other chapters.
 A note under Anxiety Disorders says that the "sequential order" of at least some DSM-5 chapters has significance that reflects the relationships between diagnoses.

 The introductory section describes the process of DSM revision, including field trials, public and professional review, and expert review.
-It states its goal is to harmonize with the International Statistical Classification of Diseases and Related Health Problems (ICD) systems and share organizational structures as much as is feasible.
+It states its goal is to harmonize with the International Classification of Diseases (ICD) systems and share organizational structures as much as is feasible.
 Concern about the categorical system of diagnosis is expressed, but the conclusion is the reality that alternative definitions for most disorders are scientifically premature.